-Clustering is available in Tableau Desktop, but is not available for authoring on the web (Tableau Server, Tableau Online).
+Clustering is available in Tableau Desktop, but is not available for authoring on the web (Tableau Server, Tableau Cloud).
 Clustering is also not available when any of the following conditions apply:

 When you are using a cube (multidimensional) data source.

 When there is a blended dimension in the view.